Who are we?

 How much does it cost?

-All adult and youth competitors are required to pay a $30.00 fee (use code January2024 to save $5 until the end of January) for a membership to the NCL in 2024, which grants access to discounts from our sponsors, and helps support the operating costs of the league and provide a better competition in the future.
+All adult and youth competitors are required to pay a $30 fee for a membership to the NCL in 2025 to be eligible to compete in events, which helps support the operating costs of the league and provide a better competition in the future.

 Entry to a qualifier is as follows: